PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-13 18:49:21
+Last updated: 2024-04-13 18:50:09
-Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker
+Random Quote: I hate it when you talk sometimes.
+No... all the time. - Nicky Nichols